 Q: What do you see as some of the main current opportunities for the sector overall?

-Addressing many of the domestic challenges will create new opportunities.
+A: Addressing many of the domestic challenges will create new opportunities.
 The largest opportunity is key companies within the main sectors successfully executing their own strategies.
 More specifically:

 - The Horticulture sectors look fairly steady and profitable, this has many signalling a willingness for new investment and growth: Kiwifruit is on the rebound from Psa, Viticulture continues to grow and pricing for Sauvignon Blanc is much more sustainable at present, the pipfruit industry is looking to expand especially in Asia.
 Many other smaller horticulture sectors are growing quickly, especially fresh produce into Asian markets.